armory3d/armorcore/tools/alang/README.md

-# minits
+# alang

-minits is a TypeScript to C transpiler.
+alang is a TypeScript to C transpiler.
 A small subset of TypeScript is supported which maps well with C in order to achieve the best performance.

 ```ts
 // TS